jamieklassen/demo/README.md

 Virtualbox and Vagrant.

 ## Setup
-In the root of this repository, run `vagrant up`.
+In the `infra/` folder, run `vagrant up`.
 Then you can access Jenkins at http://localhost:8080.
 The admin username is `admin` and password is `admin`.
 If you run the `infrastructure` job once, you will then have access to the following environments in which the sample app is deployed: